 Internet Connectivity in Kaza

 Forget about enjoying the internet in Kaza.
 Although you can manage WIFI passwords from hotels or cafes, most of the time, those won’t work.
 Maybe you can drop a line or two in Facebook messengers or check a mail if you are persistent and devote a lot of time doing so.

 Mobile Network in Kaza

-The major mobile operators in India, Jio, Airtel and Vodafone Idea do not have network coverage in Kaza.
-You will only get the cellular network of BSNL, the Indian state owned telecommunication company here.
+The major mobile operators in India, Jio, Airtel, and Vodafone Idea do not have network coverage in Kaza.
+You will only get the cellular network of BSNL, the Indian state-owned telecommunication company here.
 But there is no guarantee of receiving or making calls.
-The network here is extremely patchy and might not work for most of the time.
+The network here is extremely patchy and might not work most of the time.
 If you can make a call and speak for 2 minutes without any hitch, consider yourself very lucky.